FilippoMB/TCK_AE/README.md

 #### Train TCK (MATLAB)

 Run the matlab script [TCK/main.m](https://github.com/FilippoMB/TCK_AE/blob/master/TCK/main.m) to compute TCK on the blood data.
+The TCK parameters are fit on the training data in `x.mat` and then TCK is evaluated on the test data in `xte.mat`.

 The computed kernel **K** can be divided in 4 parts: *K_trtr*, the similarities among the elements of the training set, *K_tete*, the similarities among elements of the test set, *K_trte* and *K_tetr*, the similarities between elements of the training set and test set.

-TCK is first trained on the training data in `x.mat` and then used to classify the test data in `xte.mat`.
-The classification is done on *K_trte* or *K_tetr* using a *k*NN classifier, with *k*=1.
-For example, we get the following classification results on the test:
+The classification of the test set is done on *K_tetr* (or *K_trte*) using a *k*NN classifier, with *k*=1.
+In particular, for each row *i* in *K_tetr*, relative to the *i*th test element, we select the column *j*, relative to the *j*th training element.
+Then, we assign to the *i*th test element the same label of the *j*th training element.

+For example, we get the following classification results on the test set:

 ```matlab
 ACC: 0.86932, F1: 0.7013, AUC: 0.77809